-The showdown over a Chinese surveillance balloon that drifted over the U.S. before being shot down off the coast of South Carolina last month only heightened calls in Congress for action against TikTok and foreign adversaries over technology that could be used to spy on Americans.
+The showdown over athat drifted over the U.S. before being shot down off the coast of South Carolina last month only heightened calls in Congress for action against TikTok and foreign adversaries over technology that could be used to spy on Americans.

 “TikTok is a modern-day Trojan horse of the [Chinese Communist Party], used to surveil and exploit Americans’ personal information,” Rep. Michael McCaul of Texas, the Republican chairman of the House Foreign Affairs Committee, said last month.
 “It’s a spy balloon in your phone.”

 In February, McCaul’s committee advanced a bill that would give President Biden the power to ban the app on all mobile devices in the U.S. and take aim at other foreign technologies.
 All Democrats on the House panel voted against that measure, citing concerns that it was overly broad and could be used to block tech from U.S. allies.

 But all Democratic senators supported a billin December.
 A bipartisan group of senators, led by Democrat Mark Warner of Virginia and Republican John Thune of South Dakota, that would allow the president to crack down on foreign apps like TikTok.
 Ten other senators co-sponsored the bill, including five Democrats.
 The White House said President Biden supported the measure, the first time he has signaled a willingness to ban TikTok.